wp-plugins/woocommerce-store-toolkit/readme.txt

 Donate link: http://www.visser.com.au/#donations
 Tags: woocommerce, mod, delete store, clean store, nuke Requires at least: 2.9.2
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.3.1
+Stable tag: 1.3.2

+== Description ==

 Store Toolkit includes a growing set of commonly-used WooCommerce administration tools aimed at web developers and store maintainers.

-== Description ==

 Features include:

 * Nuke support for clearing WooCommerce store records; Products, Product Images, Tags, Categories, Sales, Coupons, etc.

-If you find yourself in the situation where you need to start over with a fresh installation of WP e-Commerce then a 'nuke' will do the job.
+If you find yourself in the situation where you need to start over with a fresh installation of WooCommerce then a 'nuke' will do the job.

 For more information visit: http://www.visser.com.au/woocommerce/